Network-Sec/Network-Sec/README.md

 Try to **keep all negative feelings outside** of this place.
 This may sound esotheric - rest assured, that's not our philosophy.

 For us, `Hacking` always was a **peace place**.
 A place, where only few can enter, for their dedication and love towards tech, which includes building & breaking tech.
-I believe, this world doesn't deserve us, and that why, it's hating us and tries to eliminate us. **But we resist**
+We believe, this world doesn't deserve us, and that why, it's hating us and tries to eliminate us. **But we resist**

 ### Welcome to our GitHub space! 🚀